My Conscience Bears More Weight than the Opinion of Others

 So try to remember these simple tips:

-- If your conscience tells you to go, do not stay.
+- When your conscience tells you to go, do not stay.

 - If it tells you to speak and tell the truth, don’t tell a lie.

-- If it tells you to protect yourself, don’t flee.
+- When it tells you to protect yourself, don’t flee.

 - If it tells you to stay and help, do not go.